kwaschny/unwanted-twitch/tests/acceptance-tests.md

 ﻿# Acceptance Tests

 ## Note about testing in Firefox
-If you load the add-on via `about:debugging`, make sure to close the tab or move it to a separate window.
-Otherwise it will conflict with tab queries in the background script and cause unexpected behavior.
+If you load the add-on via `about:debugging`, make sure to close that tab or at least move it to a separate window.
+Otherwise it will conflict with tab queries in the background script and cause an exception.

 ## Test Case: Blacklisting categories works
 1. Open [twitch.tv/directory](https://www.twitch.tv/directory).